 Sustainable Klamath strives to create and promote collaboration to protect, restore, and maintain healthy, equitable communities, both human and natural, for the benefit of present and future residents of the Klamath Basin.

 We are the headquarters for sustainability education and action in the Klamath Basin.
 Our volunteer-based membership provides residents with crucial information and actionable opportunities that help to protect and enhance the health and natural beauty of our region.

-Klamath Sustainable Communities (KSC) began in 1995 as an off-shoot of a League of Women Voters population study.
-After a number of years under the auspices of LWV Klamath County and of Klamath Basin Audubon, KSC incorporated in 2003 as a 501c3 tax-exempt corporation.
+Sustainable Klamath (SK) started as Klamath Sustainable Communities (KSC) in 1995.
+As an off-shoot of a League of Women Voters population study, KSC worked with LWV Klamath County and the Klamath Basin Audubon until incorporation as a 501(c)(3) in 2003.